 The Sound of Music was a fantastic way to be entertained and is a fabulous show for both young and old.

-The Sound of Music is playing at the Regent’s Theatre in Melbourne now and will then be moving onto Adelaide and Perth and you can get your tickets now here.
+The Sound of Music is playing at the Regent’s Theatre in Melbourne now and will then be moving onto Adelaide and Perth.